Last Updated: February 17, 2026 | 18–24 min read

 Do I need a gooseneck kettle for pour-over?

-Is espresso worth it at home?
+Is espresso worth making at home?

 How often should I clean or descale my coffee maker?